 All balck and white EWS printers are capable of double-sided printing.
 When printing a double-sided print job, your quota is only reduced by the amount of physical paper pages printed.
 For duplex jobs, the My.Engr Print Queue Web Tool will show document (non-phyisical) pages printed but you will only be billed for .04 per non-physical page.

-To find out how much of your quota you have used, visit the MY.ENGR Print Queue Web Tool
+To find out how much of your quota you have used, or to purchase more pages, visit the MY.ENGR Print Queue Web Tool

 Click here for step-by-step instructions on connecting to an EWS printer from your laptop.